 People use the internet differently based on what type of device they have.
 Your campaigns need to reflect this reality.
 You should have separate ad campaigns, sales paths, and calls to action for each device.

 For example, since people browsing on a mobile device are literally holding a phone, it makes sense for the call to action to be a call button that allows them to reach your company with one click like click to call.

 Desktop sites will certainly still have a phone number listed, but the call to action may be more powerful as a web form submission.
 You should consider what people are most likely to do on the device they are using.
 Segmenting all aspects of your site by the device will help motivate potential customers to get in touch or make a purchase.
-For more about how you should segment ad campaigns by device, check out this blog.

 Although online tracking is harder because of all the different devices one person uses, it is even more important than ever before.
 Yeah, sales paths are not totally clear as people might perform a quick search on a mobile device, do some more browsing later from a tablet, and ultimately make a purchase from their desktop computer.
 But you still need to do everything possible to track which marketing campaigns are the most successful.
 If not, you’re likely to get swallowed by the ever-growing online competition.

 It’s smart to track your return on investment for each marketing channel.
 You can do this by setting up and using Google Analytics to measure the success of each of your online ad campaigns.
 Sure, there are limitations to tracking across devices, but Google AdWords is improving how you can address this issue.